What is a keloid scar?

 - Injection of keloid with cortisone

-- Injection of keloid with 5-fluorouracil
+- Injection of the keloid with a cytostatic drug

 Because keloids occur again and again, combined procedures such as surgical removal with injection or radiation are very advantageous.
 Pressure dressings with silicone foils delay the recurrence.